Magisk-Modules-Repo/Systemless_TZData/README.md

 # Systemless TZData

 Update your ROM's TZdata systemlessly.
 This will fix DST (daylight savings time) in many countries.
 There is no XDA support thread for this one due to the module's simplicity, and I will release an update when I see that there is an available TZData update.
+See [IANA — Time Zone Database](http://www.iana.org/time-zones/) for more about the source of this data.

 The latest tzdata file could be found from [here](https://android.googlesource.com/platform/system/timezone/+/refs/heads/master/output_data/iana/), and the corresponding tz_version file could be found from [here](https://android.googlesource.com/platform/system/timezone/+/refs/heads/master/output_data/version/).